Notes On Implementation of Gatsblog

 Typography Explained

-line-height in CSS sets the amount of space used for lines, such as in text.
-This means line-height has nothing to do with the font's attributes.
-The only way that you can connect line-height to font is to set it with pure number (without unit) -- this makes the web browser's renderer to think there is a ratio between line-height and font-size.
+In CSS, line-height sets the space used for lines in text.
+This property has no direct connection to font attributes.
+The only way to connect line-height to font is by setting it with a unitless number—creating a ratio between line-height and font-size.

 Line Height Explained